lakiw/pcfg_cracker/readme.md

 Sphinx is used to dynamically create a Developer's Guide based on docstrings in the code.
 To build the Developer's Guide, refer to the instructions in /doc/INSTRUCTIONS.rst

 A pre-built Developer's Guide PDF can also be found in /doc/build/latex/pcfgdevelopersguide.pdf.
 Note, I'm not going to rebuild this guide between major releases to make the git history cleaner.
 Aka committing PDFs gets real messy real quick.
-This means the pre-build guide it may be slightly out of date so if you are using it to help you write/modify code it's recommended to build the guide yourself vs. using the prebuilt one.
+This means the pre-build guide it may be slightly out of date so if you are using it to help you write/modify code it's recommended to build the guide yourself instead of using the prebuilt one.

 ## Overview